HOW WE CONDUCT OUR RESEARCH

 Mitigation and monitoring

-The JIP takes an active role in providing information to understand and reduce risk of potential impacts of exploration and production sound on marine life.
+The JIP takes an active role in the development of effective monitoring and mitigation methods to reduce risk to marine life.

 Find out more about the Mitigation and monitoring Projects